 A Brief Overview of Index-Linked Annuities

 With FIA, the client can lose nothing but has less upside potential.
 With RILA, the client could lose everything but has more upside potential.
-There was a clear and obvious gap in the market that needed to be filled by a product that combined the principal protection of a fixed insurance product with the potential to take more risk and earn more upside exposure of a RILA.
+There was a clear and obvious gap in the market that needed to be filled by a product that combined the principal protection of a fixed insurance product with the potential to take more risk and earn more upside exposure, similar to RILA.

 FILA – The Next Generation of Index-Linked Annuities